fayezkaabi26/pca-explorer/docs/index.md

 </p>

 ***Figure 13: Loadings plot*** <br>
 The figure below shows when the user has decided to use custom variables to decide what variables to use as features in their PCA.
 A user may decide to drop dependent variables that would be used as target variables (variables one would like to predict) in further machine learning algorithms.
-In order to populate the biplot, after pressing the custom radio buttom the user must select which variables they would like to drop in their analysis.
+In order to populate the biplot, after pressing the custom radio button the user **must** select which variables they would like to drop in their analysis.
 If you have a large dataset, this may take a few seconds to compute - the faded headings tab will return to normal once fully computed.
 <p>
   <img width="500" height="250" src="https://raw.githubusercontent.com/aaml-analytics/pca-explorer/master/docs/custom-variable-biplot.png">
 </p>